-Many of us consider working with a small publisher during our career, however, and we should learn about the pros and cons, the problems to watch out for, etc. So when I heard that my good friend Susan Sipal (her blog used to be called Harry Potter for Writers and is now Myth, Magic, & Mystery) had started editing for Euterpe, the YA line of Musa Publishing, I figured I could start my education with her help.
+Many of us consider working with a small publisher during our career, however, and we should learn about the pros and cons, the problems to watch out for, etc. So when I heard that my good friend Susan Sipal (her blog used to be called Harry Potter for Writers and is now Myth, Magic, & Mystery) had the inside scoop on working with a small press (Euterpe, the YA line of Musa Publishing), I figured I could start my education with her help.

-Susan and her head editor, Ellen Brock, join us today to talk about where they see small publishers fitting into the changing publishing landscape and to share their tips on what to look for in a small press partner.
-They’re here as part of a blog tour for Euterpe’s Back to School Extravaganza and Book Club Giveaway, and they’ll be giving away one of their titles in the comments!
+Susan joins us today to talk about where she sees small publishers fitting into the changing publishing landscape and to share her tips on what to look for in a small press partner.
+Please welcome Susan Sipal!

 Small Presses: Davids in a Field of Goliaths

 Publishing Has Always Been a Force of Change

 Revolution breeds innovation.
 In publishing revolutions, each invasion into a new print format has pushed the power of words into hands that had been previously denied.

 With the Gutenberg press, both the religious and political status quo were threatened as the new paradigm upset the established calligraphers and illuminators to the point that in 1637, England passed a resolution to limit the number of the newly flourishing print shops.
 Later, in the eighteenth century, the power of the penny press brought the timely dissemination of news so widely to the masses that the common person became involved in politics like never before.